Find Brainspotting Therapy

 Remote only

 Keni Church-Hines is a Licensed Clinical Mental Health Counselor (LCMHC) in undefined, undefined and has been in practice for 10 years.
-They treat Social Anxiety, Perfectionism, Sleep Concerns.
+They treat Bipolar Disorder, Schizophrenia, Schizophreniform and Brief Psychosis, Avoidant Personality.

 An Out of the Box Experience: Redefine Your Path to Mental Wellness.